bbrzycki/setigen/docs/source/getting_started.rst

 .. image:: images/gs_synth.png

-This simple signal can also be generated using the method :func:`~setigen.Frame.add_constant_signal`, which is optimized for created signals of constant intensity and drift rate in large frames:
+This simple signal can also be generated using the method :func:`~setigen.frame.Frame.add_constant_signal`, which is optimized for created signals of constant intensity and drift rate in large frames:

 .. code-block:: python